devel0x/electronero/README.md

 etnk...address2 0.75
 etnk...address3 10
 ```

+Blank lines and any line beginning with `#` or `;` are ignored.
+This allows
+annotating payout files with comments or temporarily disabling entries.

 Invoke `bulk_transfer payouts.txt` to construct a single transaction with all of the listed outputs.
 Each line must provide a valid Electronero address and amount separated by whitespace. `bulk_transfer` simply feeds these pairs into the regular transfer logic.